-Canon 1300D versus Sony RX10 IV
+Canon 1300D vs Sony RX10 IV

-The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were revealed to the public, respectively, in March 2016 and September 2017.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were announced, respectively, in March 2016 and September 2017.
 The 1300D is a DSLR, while the RX10 IV is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (RX10 IV) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is somewhat smaller (4 percent) than the Canon 1300D.
 It is noteworthy in this context that the RX10 IV is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.